Behind the Scenes of PayPal Holdings's Latest Options Trends

+In terms of liquidity and interest, the mean open interest for PayPal Holdings options trades today is 7882.85 with a total volume of 10,819.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for PayPal Holdings's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of PayPal Holdings's whale trades within a strike price range from $50.0 to $100.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for PayPal Holdings's big money trades within a strike price range of $62.5 to $100.0 over the last 30 days.

 |Symbol